Algebraic derivation of some theorems concerning contact structures on the 3-sphere

 \begin{ignore} For completness, I discuss the corresponding negative mode.
 This is obtained by interchanging $L$ and $J$ and gives a mode with $L=1$ and $J=0$, \ie,

 Projecting onto the Killing field gives the eigenfield,

 \end{ignore}

 In [\pref{PSS}], these are referred to as Hopf fields and linear combinations of them, with function coefficients, are used to construct the {\it higher} curl eigenfields.
 On a 3--Sasakian manifold, the coefficients are shown, in [\pref{PSS2}], to be eigenfunctions of the (scalar) Laplacian using a slightly involved differential geometric method.
 By contrast, on S$^3$ (and S$^3/\Ga$), this is built into the form, (\peq{hsh}), of the curl eigenmodes.
-Consequently, it needs no special proof, and is not useful.
+Consequently, it needs no special proof.
+(See the Added Note.)

 This product structure is then applied in [\pref{PSS}] to show that eigenfields with odd eigenvalues (in the normalisation of [\pref{PSS}]) are vanishing (somewhere).
 In the development here, the positive curl eigenvalues are $E=1+L$, $L=0,1/2,1\dots$, and the `odd' eigenforms correspond to $L$ half--integral.
 All such eigenforms (and their linear combinations) have a zero as a conseqence of the famous sign change of spin half--integral (fermionic) functions under the, $\oZ_2$, antipodal map on S$^3$ taking the identity to rotation by $2\pi$.
 This is equivalent to appealing to the Borsuk--Ulam theorem as in [\pref{PSS}].